 Who organizes the Texas Biennial and how is it funded?

 The Texas Biennial is a program of Big Medium, a 501(c)(3) nonprofit organization dedicated to promoting contemporary art throughout Texas, funded in part by the City of Austin through the Cultural Arts Division.
-The Biennial is also supported by the Texas Commission on the Arts, private foundations and other nonprofits (including our wonderful venue partners), in-kind sponsorships, generous contributions from Suzanne Deal Booth and David G. Booth and other donors, and the talent and hard work of many volunteers.
+The Biennial is also supported by the National Endowment for the Arts, the Texas Commission on the Arts, and foundations and individuals.

-The 2017 Texas Biennial Open Call for Art will run from February 21 - May 31.
-Artists may apply online at texasbiennial.org/opencall.html.
+The 2020 Texas Biennial Open Call will run from December 2, 2019 - February 7, 2020.
+Artists may apply online at texasbiennial.org/opencall.

 How are artists and their work selected?

 Ryan N. Dennis and Evan Garza are the curators and creative directors of the 2020 Texas Biennial.
 The creative direction for the 2020 Texas Biennial will be released in spring/summer 2020, following a period of studio visits, planning, and engagement with invited artists and partner institutions.
 As Open Call artists consider which artworks would be most appropriate to submit for consideration, the biennial curators would like to consider the following issues and questions: